Did Hasso Plattner and His PhD Students Invent HANA?

 “The compromise was that we build a database prototype from scratch, and all the application scenarios with which we were going to verify the concept of a super fast database had to match those of real enterprise systems.”

-If Ph.D. candidates are developing a new ERP system for Hasso Plattner, this seems quite exploitive (were they getting stock options), and some Ph.D. candidates aren’t the right people to do it.
+If Ph.D. candidates are developing a new ERP system for Hasso Plattner, this seems quite exploitive (where they get stock options), and some Ph.D. candidates aren’t the right people to do it.

 Where Did TREX and P*Time Come From?

-Hasso states that they “asked SAP” if they could access TREX and P*TIME.
-First, that is unlikely that anyone at SAP would deny Hasso this.
+Hasso states they “asked SAP” to access TREX and P*TIME.
+First, it is unlikely that anyone at SAP would deny Hasso this.
 It is well-known that McDermott is a puppet, and Hasso still runs SAP.
-Imagine Larry Ellison asking to use an Oracle database for a research project and request being rejected by Mark Hurd.
+Imagine Larry Ellison asking to use an Oracle database for a research project and the request being rejected by Mark Hurd.
 Would that conceivably happen?

-But secondly, there is some information missing in Hasso’s story regarding the origin of P*TIME.
+Secondly, some information is missing in Hasso’s story regarding the origin of P*TIME.

-Why does Hasso describe P*TIME as SAP products without bringing up the point that it was recently acquired by SAP in 2005?
+Why does Hasso describe P*TIME as an SAP product without bringing up the point that it was recently acquired by SAP in 2005?

 Also, this timing looks peculiar.
 Hasso tasks his Ph.D. students with developing HANA less than a year after purchasing a critical technology to HANA.
-Hasso was not aware he would use P*TIME for something like this when he acquired it in 2005?
+Hasso was unaware he would use P*TIME for something like this when he acquired it in 2005.

 Let us look into where P*TIME was acquired.